tomsaleeba/suntimes-service/README.md

     sls deploy

 ## Architecture
-This is a [https://serverless.com/](serverless) project that uses python 2.7 handlers.
-We use python so we can use [http://rhodesmill.org/pyephem/](pyephem).
-The service is deployed to [https://aws.amazon.com/](Amazon's AWS), specifically API Gateway and Lambda.
+This is a [serverless](https://serverless.com/) project that uses python 2.7 handlers.
+We use python so we can use [pyephem](http://rhodesmill.org/pyephem/).
+The service is deployed to Amazon's [AWS](https://aws.amazon.com/), specifically API Gateway and Lambda.